awkologist/WildBeeInBotany/README.md

 # WildBeeInBotany
-Accompanying our manuscript on wild bee foraging in a botanical garden.
+Code accompanying our manuscript on wild bee foraging in a botanical garden.